madstroldborg/hello-world/README.md

 github tutorial

 Hi there,
-Just trying out GitHub here fior the first time.
+Just trying out GitHub here for the first time.